 KAFFEMIK IN GREENLAND

 Kaffemik is a fun gathering of friends and family to celebrate birthdays, births, graduations, new homes, and other milestones!
-The person of honor hosts at his or her own home and provides coffee, tea, cakes, sweets, bread, and oftentimes Greenlandic specialities like reindeer, muskox, whale, seal, fish, etc. Kaffemik events are extremely common and can happen any day of the week, but they are most common on weekends when many people are free.
+The person of honor usually hosts at his or her own home (unless it is a huge affair, in which case they rent a public space) and provides coffee, tea, cakes, sweets, bread, and oftentimes Greenlandic specialities like reindeer, muskox, whale, seal, fish, etc. Kaffemik events are extremely common and can happen any day of the week, but they are most common on weekends when many people are free.
+They are also very common in spring when it’s confirmation time, or late summer when it’s back-to-school/first-day-of-school time.
+They are typical in summer, too, though most know that attendance could be low due to many people on summer holiday out of the country.
 The entire event typically lasts for multiple hours, but guests usually only stay for a short visit.

 Should you be invited to Kaffemik, these are some general guidelines to being a delightful guest.
-Please note, some tour companies do offer Kaffemik as an activity.
+Please note, some tour companies do offer Kaffemik as an activity for travellers.
 In this case, the gift is not necessary.
 Please consult the tour company with any questions.

 - Always take your shoes off before entering the person’s home (so wear socks!).